GOT7’s Jackson Collapses, Loses Consciousness, And Is Rushed To The Hospital

 A post shared by JYPnation (@jypentertainment) on

 On March 11, GOT7 held an “Excursion with GOT7” meet and greet for their fans in an intimate setting.
 Jackson was noticed by fans to be eerily quiet during the event.
 It was reported that the GOT7 member eventually had to be excused from a portion of the event.
-It was alleged that the kpop idol returned to greet GOT7 fans at his own request.
+It was alleged that the K-pop idol returned to greet GOT7 fans at his own request.
 Just moments later, he collapsed on the table, according to Soompi.

 'Nekat' Ikutan, Jackson Muntah Hingga Tak Sadarkan Diri Saat Jumpa Fans GOT7 https://t.co/ZbIsPbFDXL pic.twitter.com/1HevVa4RFo